Major addition: “Test Tools,” incorporated 12/13/2015.

 In the United States, the 2011 revision of the National Electric Code required Ground Fault Sensing equipment at marinas, boatyards, condo docks, municipal docks and other marine facilities shared by multiple-users.
 The 2017 NEC added the Ground Fault Sensor requirement to private, single-family, residential docks.
 The rollout of 30mA Equipment Protective ground fault sensors (EPDs) at marinas and boatyards is having a big impact on many boats and boat owners.
 In some places, even more sensitive Ground Fault Protection devices (GFP) have been installed.
 The more sensitive the ground fault sensor, the more likely the conditions discussed below are to cause both real and nuisance power interruption problems for cruising boat.

 Man-made wiring errors (circuits mis-wired by unqualified personnel) are fairly easy to isolate and identify because they are constantly present and detectable until they are corrected.
 Some ground faults are “transient” and can appear to “come and go.”
 Transient ground faults can be difficult, time-consuming and expensive to isolate.

 Based on recent experience on several boats, I am more confident than ever that a substantial percentage (20%-50%) of the [pleasure craft] fleet does have man-made wiring errors aboard.
 In the past, the majority of man-made wiring errors have been hidden, silent and non-symptomatic aboard boats.
 These same errors will cause ground fault sensing circuit protection devices on docks and at boatyards to trip AC power “off.”
-Some of these problems originate with non-complying OEM component design and device selection, so even newly purchased, “straight-from-the-factory” boats are not necessarily free from the possibility of denial of power.
-Boats manufactured “offshore” are often not designed to be compatible with North American electrical standards.
+Some of these problems originate with non-complying OEM component designs and choices, so even newly purchased, “straight-from-the-factory” boats are not necessarily free from the possibility of denial of power.
+Boats manufactured “offshore” may not be totally compatible with North American electrical standards.